With travel steadily returning to some kind of ‘normal’ following the pandemic, nations around the world are preparing for large numbers of tourists.

 - France = 24.5/69: France scores one point less than the rest of our European countries due to its use of an interactive advanced passenger information system.
 Standard (non-interactive) advanced passenger information systems transmit passenger data in one bulk message upon departure or following flight reconciliation, whereas interactive systems allow two-way, real-time communication and on a passenger-by-passenger basis.

 - Bulgaria = 26/69: Even though Bulgaria follows a very similar structure to the EU (Schengen) countries listed above (storing PNR and biometric data for 5 years under EU law and sharing this data through the EU PNR and Schengen Information System, for example), it also has some requirements that differ from those ranked in 6th place.
-Fingerprints are only required ‘if applicable’ or in certain cases, only 29 countries can get visa-free access to Bulgaria, and proof of purpose of travel (including an invitation from friends/family/work permit) is also required.
+Fingerprints are only required ‘if applicable’ or in certain cases, only 29 countries can get visa-free access to Bulgaria, and proof of purpose of travel (including an invitation from friends/family/work permit) is required.
+In April 2023, Bulgaria introduced a requirement that anyone with a Schengen visa must have used it to enter a Schengen member state prior to reaching Bulgaria, or they cannot enter the country.

-- Ireland = 27/69: Ireland isn’t a Schengen country but is part of the Schengen Information System.
+- Romania and Ireland = 27/69: Romania has noticeable links with the EU/Schengen area by storing data for 5 years and being part of the SIS and EU PNR system.
+However, Romania only requires fingerprints from certain countries and travelers must provide proof of flight booking.
+Ireland, however, isn’t a Schengen country but is part of the Schengen Information System.
 It is also part of the EU PNR System and INTERPOL.
 Over 100 countries require a visa to enter Ireland with those from Nigeria, China, India, Pakistan, and Hong Kong having to submit their fingerprints with their visa application.
 As Ireland is governed by EU law, it has a maximum data retention period on this data of 5 years.

 International immigration data-sharing agreements